-Searcher is reprocessing 25,700 km of vintage 2D field data for the Huayno 2D Pre-Stack Reprocessing project.
-The regional 2D reprocessing project aims to provide a much-improved, consistent, regional grid covering the offshore basins of Peru, with multiple vintages tying as many wells, leads and prospects as possible.
+Searcher, in partnership with PeruPetro, is applying modern broadband reprocessing to ~23,100 km of vintage 2D field data as part of the Huayno Broadband 2D Reprocessing project.
+The regional 2D reprocessing project has revealed a huge uplift, in particular, the improvement in imaging internal geometry and fault blocks in the shallow section.
+The dataset provides a much-improved, consistent, regional grid covering the offshore basins of Peru, tying as many wells, leads and prospects as possible.

 Offshore Peru Prospectivity

 Offshore Peru already has a proven prolific oil play and prospectivity within multiple basins containing both thick reservoir seal pairs and a rich array of structural traps, yet offshore Peru remains dramatically under-explored.
 Hydrocarbon fields both on and offshore along the north coast in the Tumbes-Progreso and Talara extensional basins currently contribute over 1.8 billion barrels of domestic oil production.
 To the south of these producing fields lie 5 additional offshore basins where little to no exploration activity has been undertaken to date.

 With only 4 exploration wells, the Trujillo and Salaverry Basins have proven source and the Lobos-1 and Morsa North-1 exploration wells encountered significant oil shows during drilling.
 Hydrocarbon samples recovered from natural slicks on the sea surface demonstrate the existence and veracity of active petroleum systems within these basins.
 Numerous large undrilled structures in a variety of trap types have been identified on legacy seismic data that has been recently rectified by Searcher.